Hezbollah armed strength: Specialized Units

 Unit 121 - Unit 121 is Hezbollah's covert assassination team reporting directly to the group's Secretary-General.
 The unit has allegedly conducted deadly car bombings targeting Lebanese military and political leaders and journalists, which may include former Lebanese Prime Minister Rafic Hariri, law enforcement officer Wissam Eid, military officials Wissam al-Hassan and François al-Hajj, diplomat Mohamad Chatah, and political activist Lokman Slim.

 Unit 133 - Unit 133 is a secret unit within Hezbollah with an aim to oversee the group's foreign operations and execute terror attacks in Israel, the West Bank, in Egypt and Jordan.

 Unit 900 - Unit 900 is a specialized division within the Lebanese Shiite political and militant organization Hezbollah.
 It is believed to function as part of Hezbollah's internal security and counterintelligence structure, playing a key role in maintaining the organization's operational secrecy and internal discipline.

 Unit 910 - Unit 910 is a clandestine unit within Hezbollah, responsible for the organization's covert operations outside of Lebanon, including intelligence gathering, logistical support, and the establishment of sleeper cells.

 Unit 3800 - Unit 3800 is a specialized unit within Hezbollah, established in 2003 at the request of Iran’s Quds Force, with the primary mission of supporting Iraqi Shiite militant groups, particularly during and after the U.S. invasion of Iraq.
 The unit is in charge of training and assisting Shiite militias in Iraq and Yemen.
-Operating under Hezbollah's Jihad Council, Unit 3800 has playes a pivotal role in expanding Iran's influence through proxy warfare across the Middle East.
+Operating under Hezbollah's Jihad Council, Unit 3800 plays a pivotal role in expanding Iran's influence through proxy warfare across the Middle East.

 Unit 127 - Unit 127 is the group's specialized aerial unit, responsible for the development, production, and operational deployment of unmanned aerial vehicles (UAVs).

+Unit 7900 - Unit 7900 is Hezbollah's covert naval missile unit formation linked the secret "maritime file", designated to conduct sea based attacks under civilian cover against Israeli and international targets.